Common Construction Accidents

 What does that mean for you?
 It means that they may deny your claim.
 Or they may pay something, but far less than you deserve.

-Some companies may settle very quickly, but for an amount that doesn’t justly compensate you.
-That is known as a “low ball.”
-They are betting that your relief at receiving a check will translate into not questioning, or feeling dissatisfied with, the claim.
+Some companies try to settle very quickly, but for an amount that doesn’t justly compensate you.
+They are betting that your relief at receiving a check will translate into not questioning, or feeling dissatisfied with, the amount of the settlement.

 Lawyers have seen insurance companies pull all these tricks and more.
 As a result, lawyers are skilled at countering them.
 We can demand justice for you.
 Lawyers negotiate for the settlement you deserve, not the settlement insurance companies want to give you.